oluwakeye-john/Jamz/README.md

 # Jamzz

-A streaming webapp built with Vue (NuxtJS) and TypeScript.
+A streaming webapp built with Vue (NuxtJS), TypeScript and SCSS.

 Below are some of the services used: